Florence Robinson Weber: Retirement and death

-As long as she and her husband were physically capable, they led an active lifestyle that included, but was not limited to, skiing, canoeing, kayaking, and traveling the world.
-Weber spent the last nine years of her life in the Pioneer's home where she died at the age on January 18, 2018 at the age of 96.
+Florence continued to contribute Alaska geology as much as she possible can until her retirement.
+She won many awards and had over 100 publications on Alaska geology in her long lasting career.
+After her retirement, as long as she and her husband were physically capable, they led an active lifestyle that included, but was not limited to, skiing, canoeing, kayaking, and traveling the world.
+Weber spent the last nine years of her life in the Pioneer's home where she died on January 18, 2018, at the age of 96.